Pope Francis meets family of WikiLeaks founder Julian Assange

 "The Holy Father has received in audience Mrs. Stella Assange, with family members," a Vatican statement said, with no further details.

+Stella Assange tweeted that her family was "overwhelmed" by the private audience, with a photo of herself dressed in black in St. Peter's Square and the hashtag #FreeAssangeNOW.

-Stella Assange is fronting the campaign to have her husband freed, but the Vatican did not say if this was discussed in the meeting or if Francis expressed any support for it.
+She is fronting the campaign to have her husband released, but the Vatican did not say if this was discussed in the meeting or if Francis expressed any support for it.

 A Vatican spokesman said papal audiences are private affairs.